thevedicdeveloper/markdown-for-noobs/Readme.md

 <img align="center" src="https://raw.githubusercontent.com/thevedicdev/markdown-for-noobs/main/assets/richard-feynman-quote.png" width="100%" height=auto></img>

 2. The guide has a `Q & A style` format.
-The concepts are explained by asking answering questions.
+The concepts are explained by answering questions.
 Most of the questions will lead to another question.
 This will help you in better understanding.
+So, while reading the guide, try to `REMEMBER THE QUESTIONS`.

 3. The questions are answered in numbers and points, this will help you to absorb most out of it.